Minnesota Residential Lease Agreement

 Initial Inspection Option Disclosure

-Minnesota landlords must, within 14 days of tenant move-in, notify the tenant about the option for an initial inspection of the property’s condition.
-This usually involves filling out a move-in checklist and helps ensure accurate deductions from the security deposit upon move-out.
+Minnesota landlords must notify the tenant about the option for an initial inspection of the property’s condition.
+The landlord has 14 days after move-in to provide this option.
+Inspection usually involves filling out a move-in checklist and helps ensure accurate deductions from the deposit upon move-out.

-Because of the 14 day grace period given by law, and the landlord’s option to use photos and videos to agree with the tenant on the property’s condition without an inspection, this disclosure is not always made together with the signing of the lease, although it is common to do so.
+This disclosure is not always made together with the signing of the lease, although it is common to do so.
+There’s more leeway than usual because of the 14 day grace period given by law, and the landlord’s option to use photos and videos to agree with the tenant on the property’s condition without an inspection.

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Minnesota residential lease must contain a lead-based paint disclosure.
+Minnesota residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: Minnesota Lead-Based Paint Disclosure Form (PDF)